 The Kei apple is also known as mkokola, Kayaba, or Kau apple.
 Its one of the best live fences that is raised from the dovyaliscaffra or Iberia caffra plant.
-The species is native to Namibia in Southwest Africa along the River Kei.
-The species does well in sandy soils making it more suitable for lowlands, coastal and areas with saline soils.
-The crop has many thorns and among the best hedges for security hedges from intrusion by wild and livestock animals.
-The crop is drought resistant.
+The plant species is native to Namibia in Southwest Africa along the River Kei.
+It grows best in sandy soils making it a suitable fencing plant in the lowlands, coastal and areas with saline soils.
+Besides, the plant is drought resistant.

 The Kayaba plant has many thorns giving you the best hedge for security from intrusion by wild or livestock animals.
 You can make a Kei-apple fence from seeds or seedlings.
 The recommended spacing is 3 to 5 ft (0.9-1.5 m) apart.
 To note, the plant is unfit for land fences.
 It produces a biochemical that inhibits the growth of other nearby plants.

 The plant belongs to the family Flacourtiaceae.
-Besides its use as a hedge, you can use its fruits as for human food.
-Its recipe ideas include making jam and jelly, and, when unripe, pickles.
+Besides its use as a hedge, you can use its fruits for human food.
+Its recipe ideas include making jam and jelly or pickles.

 Cypress is one of the best coniferous hedge plant in areas with high rainfall.
 Its hedges are lush, pretty and fast growing.
 Once you establish it, it is free of maintenance.
 The species is drought and heat resistance.
 Since they have a thick growth, they are the best choice hedge plant for privacy.
 Besides, their Soft foliage and non-prickly greenery is great for families with kids and dogs!

 The recommended spacing distance for cypress hedge is 6 to 10 feet apart for quick privacy.
 For straight-line traditional privacy, plant your trees about 8 to 10 feet apart.
 If you are looking for security consider a spacing of approximately 6 to 8 feet apart on a diagonal or zigzag pattern by planting them in 2 rows.